First English Civil War: 1642

-Over the winter of 1641 to 1642, many towns strengthened their defences, and purchased weapons, although not necessarily due to fears of civil war.
+The winter of 1641 to 1642 saw many towns strengthen their defences, and purchase weapons, although not necessarily due to fears of civil war.
 Lurid details of the Irish Rebellion of 1641 meant many were more concerned by reports of a planned Catholic invasion.
-Both sides supported raising troops to suppress the rising, but alleged Royalist conspiracies to use them against Parliament meant neither trusted the other with their control.
+Although both Parliament and Charles supported raising troops to suppress the rising, alleged Royalist conspiracies to use them against Parliament meant neither trusted the other with their control.
 When Charles left London after failing to arrest the Five Members in January 1642, he handed Parliament control of the largest city, port and commercial centre in England, its biggest weapons store in the Tower of London, and best equipped local militia, or trained bands.

 Founded in 1572, these were organised by county, controlled by lord-lieutenants appointed by the king, and constituted the only permanent military force in the country.
 The muster roll of February 1638 shows wide variations in size, equipment and training; Yorkshire had the largest, with 12,000 men, followed by London with 8,000, later increased to 20,000.
-'Royalist' counties like Shropshire or Glamorgan had fewer than 500 men.
+Many of the biggest and best equipped were in areas controlled by Parliament, while those in Royalist counties like Shropshire or Glamorgan had fewer than 500 men each.

 In March 1642, Parliament approved the Militia Ordinance, claiming control of the trained bands; Charles responded with his own Commissions of Array.
 More important than the men were the local arsenals, with Parliament holding the two largest in London, and Hull.
 These belonged to the local community, who often resisted attempts to remove them, by either side.
 In Royalist Cheshire, the towns of Nantwich, Knutsford and Chester declared a state of armed neutrality, and excluded both parties.